 The mission of the Messens lab is to decipher redox-regulated protein-protein interactions in macromolecular complexes, with the ultimate goal to improve oxidative stress resistance in plants and to identify novel therapeutic targets in redox diseases.

 How proteins sense oxidation and transduce hydrogen peroxide stimuli into downstream biological effects is one of the major challenges in redox biology.
-Knowledge of the mechanisms by which these redox sensors and transducers function is invaluable in understanding how these pathways can be manipulated, thus opening up new possibilities for the discovery of new targets or treatments.
+Knowledge of the mechanisms by which these redox sensors and transducers function is invaluable in understanding how these pathways can be engineered, thus opening up new possibilities for the discovery of new targets or treatments.
 We aim to pinpoint crucial protein switches and to understand the mechanistic on-and-off-processes in communication.